 Tim's latest "side" project was making two Backyard Backhoes for the grandkids.
 These are really cool, colorful sturdy wood outdoor toys -- made to last and be handed down for generations.
 Future Backyard Backhoes will be custom made to order with your choice of colors and logo designs!
 Check out the article for more details, including price, order fulfillment time, custom color choices, logos and shipping.

+If a tree falls in a forest and no one is there to hear it, does it make a sound?
+Maybe this classic philosophical question has finally been answered, in a magical, musical way.
 Bartholomäus Traubeck, a composer from Vienna, Austria, has figured out how to translate tree rings into something akin to music.
-Traubeck uses technology to create “music” from the ring data on slices of seven different tree species.
-Listen to this piano piece by an Alder Tree:
+Traubeck uses technology to create "music" from the ring data on slices of seven different tree species.
+Read more about Tree Songs:

 I was recently interviewed as a part of the Artisan’s Craft show at the Museum of the Rockies.

 Lou and Cheryl Quallenberg are right next to us at the Western Design Conference.
 Lou made stools to sit on — they go with his exquisite mesquite table, but I think the stools are hidden under various bottoms (mine and Tim’s included) more often then they are on his pedestal in plain view.
 Boy — is it ever hard to stand for 7 hours at a time!
 I am personally grateful to Lou and to Les & Tauni Powers for sharing their seating.

 Lou’s mesquite furniture is absolutely gorgeous.
 We saw it for the first time at last year’s conference.
 He supports the twisted, highly figured Texas mesquite table and bench tops, with sinuous trestles and legs.
 The overall effect is something I would classify as Contemporary Organic, like Tim’s furniture.